bstapleton/flashcards-laravel/README.md

 ]
 ```

 Statements require no answers, only a flag to stipulate whether the statement itself is true or not.
+The lack of an answers array is what the importer will look for in terms of processing the data correctly.

 If the statement is false, it is recommended to provide an `explanation` so the user can know what the correct answer would be if it were to come up as another type of question.